 - Ensure regular updating of reporting and compliance guidelines for key donors outlining requirements for programme implementation, procurement and distribution, information collection and storage, and reporting;

-- Act as overall supervisor and quality assurance for collection, compilation, review, quality control and editing of both quantitative and qualitative donor, internal and cluster reporting, with support from grant officer;
+- Act as overall supervisor and quality assurance for collection, compilation, review, quality control and editing of both quantitative and qualitative donor, internal and cluster reporting, with support from the Grants Officer;

-- Ensure that all reports are in-line with relevant donor requirement in terms of structure and content, including with regards to mainstreaming issues, including protection, gender, do no harm and conflict sensitivity;
+- Ensure that all reports are in-line with relevant donor requirement in terms of structure and content, including mainstreaming of protection, gender, ‘do no harm’ and conflict sensitivity;

-- Supervise the grants officer to maintain an internal tracking database of donor, internal and cluster reporting timelines, and ensure that the grants unit coordinates with Programme Managers, and the M&E team to ensure that appropriate data collection and compilation take place on schedule;
+- Supervise the Grants Officer to maintain an internal tracking database of donor, internal and cluster reporting timelines, and ensure that the grants unit coordinates with Programme Managers, and the MEAL team to ensure that appropriate data collection and compilation take place on schedule.

-- With support from HoP, lead the grants unit and Senior Management Team (SMT) in the development of concept notes, proposals and situation analyses – coordinating the development process with all relevant departments (programmes, M&E, finance, logistics, HR), including designing logical frameworks, setting realistic and measureable targets, and developing narrative proposals & budgets;
+- With support from PQD, lead the grants unit and Senior Management Team (SMT) in the development of concept notes, proposals and situation analyses – coordinating the development process with all relevant departments (programmes, MEAL, finance, logistics, HR), including designing logical frameworks, setting realistic and measureable targets, and developing narrative proposals & budgets;

-- Ensure comprehensive grant files and donor guidelines and resources are maintained up to date and are available for use
+- Ensure comprehensive grant files and donor guidelines and resources are maintained, up to date, archived and are available for use;

-- In coordination with the HoP, lead quarterly review processes for all grants to assess progress against plans, lessons learned, and identify core action points for implementation.
+- In coordination with the PQD, lead quarterly review processes for all grants to assess progress against plans, lessons learned, and identify core action points for implementation.

 Suitable candidates for this position should possess: